graphdoc-plugins/graphdoc-plugins.github.io/docs/graphdoc-plugin-operations.md

   "graphdoc-plugin-flexible": {
     "document.schema": { "disable": true }
   },
+  "graphdoc-plugin-schema": {
+    "enableAssets": false
+  },
   "devDependencies": {
     "@2fd/graphdoc": "2.4.0",
     "graphdoc-plugin-flexible": "1.0.2",
-    "graphdoc-plugin-operations": "2.0.0",
+    "graphdoc-plugin-operations": "2.1.0",
     "graphdoc-plugin-schema": "2.0.0",
 ```

 > `graphdoc-plugin-flexible` is required to disable `document.schema` plugin and  allow custom types.
-> `graphdoc-plugin-schema` will substitute disabled `document.schema` plugin when required.
+> `graphdoc-plugin-schema` will substitute disabled `document.schema` plugin when required, and `"enableAssets": false` to avoid assets duplication.
 > `graphdoc/../../` this is required to get external plugins working in `graphdoc`.

 __________________